Ley789/SimpleRayTracer/Thesis/thesis.md

 rays are called secondary rays.
 The starting point of a shadow ray is the intersection point and its direction leads to a light source.
 This is used to determine if the light source influences the object at the intersection point.
-For example if a object is in between the shadow ray and the light source the intersected point will not be illuminated and will be represented as shadow.
+For example if an object is in between the shadow ray and the light source the intersected point will not be illuminated and will be represented as shadow.
 Reflection and refraction rays are traced further, which makes the algorithm recursive.